Elizabeth Garber

-Elizabeth Garber (1939–2020) was an American historian of science known for her work on James Clerk Maxwell and the history of physics.
+Elizabeth Anne Garber (1939–2020) was an American historian of science known for her work on James Clerk Maxwell and the history of physics.
 She was a professor of history for many years at Stony Brook University.

-Education and career
+Biography

-Elizabeth Anne Wolfe was born in England and studied mathematics, physics, and geology at the University of London.
+Elizabeth Anne Wolfe was born in England in 1939.
+She studied mathematics, physics, and geology at the University of London.
 After moving to the United States and marrying physicist Donald Garber, she earned a Ph.D. from Case Western Reserve University with a dissertation on Maxwell.
 She became a faculty member at Stony Brook University, and retired in 2008.

+Garber died from complications of Alzheimer's disease at home on July 1, 2020.